 The RS-232 instructions are shown in Table 7-3 (p.
 9).
-Downloadable example program for using the RS-232 output is available at www.campbellsci.com/downloads/sdms40-example-programs 1.
+Downloadable example program for using the RS-232 output is available at www.campbellsci.eu/downloads/sdms40-example-programs.

-Table 7-3: RS-232 serial instructions
+Table 7-3: Serial instructions

 Instruction Function

 SerialFlush() Clears the buffer.

 Scan() Establish a scan rate.

-SerialOut() Send command to sensor Table 9-2 (p.
-22).
+SerialOut() Send command to the sensor Table 9-2 (p.
+21).

 SerialIn() Set up the COM port to receive the incoming serial data.
-Note that in the beginning of the CRBasic program, the variable used in SerialIn() instruction needs to be declared as an ASCII string format.
+Note that in the beginning of the CRBasic program, the variable used in the SerialIn() instruction needs to be declared as an ASCII string format.

 SplitStr() Split out digital count value from the input string.